ravvvck/DecentReads/README.md

 You can find application for generating recommendations [here](https://github.com/ravvvck/recommender).
 This repository also contains book data with which you can populate the database.

 ## Features
--User registration and login
+- User registration and login
--Adding books to your personal library
+- Adding books to your personal library
--Searching for books based on title, author or category -Creating and viewing reviews and rating books -Personalizing recommendations based on user ratings and reviews -Browsing books by genres
+- Searching for books based on title, author or category
+- Creating and viewing reviews and rating books
+- Personalizing recommendations based on user ratings and reviews
+- Browsing books by genres

 ## Built with: